Adrià Pedrosa: Sevilla

 On 1 July 2023, after Espanyol's relegation, Pedrosa signed a five-year contract with Sevilla FC also in the top tier.
 On 1 September 2025, despite being regularly used, he was loaned to fellow league side Elche CF with a buyout clause.

+On 27 August 2026, Pedrosa moved to Rayo Vallecano also in the first division, on loan for one year.